 "I was involved in a car crash that left me with serious spinal damage at age 18, which put my life on a course I could never have predicted.

-My teachers at Victoria University have been very supportive of me as an athlete.
-They provided flexible due dates for assignments and other adjustments when it was necessary.
+My teachers at Victoria University were very supportive of me as an athlete.
+They provided flexible due dates for assignments and other adjustments when it was necessary."